 A yearly summer photo tour for the serious landscape photography enthusiast lead by native Icelanders Örvar Þorgeirsson and Skarphéðinn Þráinsson.
 Our goal is to assist you getting to the right locations at the right time for the best photographic results and this is why we have chosen late June and early July for this trip as this is the time of year in Iceland is famous for the endless soft light and combined sunsets and sunrises.
 We will sacrifice rest, comfort and luxury for better photo opportunities and we will use our expert knowledge of local conditions to “go with the light” as it changes.

 - Photographic tutoring and guidance.

 - Double occupancy accommodation for 13 nights including 2 nights at Hotel in Reyjavík at each end of the trip.
 We will be using comfortable farm stays and guest houses with shared bathrooms.

 - All transportation (4×4 where needed).

-- All meals (breakfast, picnic-style lunches, snacks, and hot dinners at our places of accommodation and/or restaurants).
+- All meals (breakfast, lunches (sometimes picnic-style), snacks, and hot dinners at our places of accommodation and/or restaurants).